 Nowhere have intellectuals seen racial issues as issues about intertemporal abstractions more so than in discussions of slavery.
 Moreover, few facts of history have been so distorted by highly selective filtering as has the history of slavery.
 To many people today, slavery means white people holding black people in bondage.
 The vast millions of people around the world who were neither white nor black, but who were either slaves or enslavers for centuries, fade out of this vision of slavery, as if they had never existed, even though they may well have outnumbered both blacks and whites.
 It has been estimated that there were more slaves in India than in the entire Western Hemisphere.
-China during the era of slavery has been described as "one of the largest and most comprehensive markets for the population in some of the cities in Southeast Asia.
+China during the era of slavery has been described as "one of the largest and most comprehensive markets for the exchange of human beings in the world."
+Slaves were a majority of the population in some of the cities in Southeast Asia.
 At some period or other in history, as John Stuart Mill pointed out, "almost every people, now civilized, have consisted, in majority, of slaves."